stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ### 2.1.1.
 JWKSet URL and Certificate attention points

 The JWKSet URLs are used by our BE for the decryption and signature verification of the JWTokens present in the OpenID Connect flow.
 Our BE must know which URL to contact.

-Please note the following attention points about the JWKSet certificate:

 <aside class="warning">
   <ul>